-An inconsistent production that sags in the first act, Tom Moore’s staging of “The Royal Family” allows the hyperkinetic activity in the Cavendish household to flow rather than explode.
-Moore’s direction lets the 1927 comedy to develop into a “self-awakening” piece that stifles some of the inherent comedy.
+An inconsistent production that sags tremendously in the first act, Tom Moore’s staging of “The Royal Family” allows the hyperkinetic activity in the Cavendish household to flow rather than explode.
+The plays of George S. Kaufman often beg for an off-on rhythmic approach — theater created in a blender that’s set to “shred” and then left to settle — yet Moore’s less-frenetic direction allows the 1927 comedy to slowly develop into a “self-awakening” piece that stifles some of the inherent comedy.

 Although this story of a celebrated three-generation theater family is rarely staged — there was a Broadway revival in 1976, and Peter Hall mounted it 2½ years ago at London’s Royal Haymarket — directors have tended to let it shine as a star turn.
 Moore attempts to emphasize the ensemble work, but Marian Seldes, Kate Mulgrew and Daniel Gerroll are never tempered and they often attempt to take control of the stage.
 (And at one point, a lap dog’s improvised antics on the arm of a chair diverted all attention from Charles Kimbrough).
 It becomes a case of whose show is this anyway?